 Looking for online resources on New Jersey women’s history, or local destinations to visit with your class?
 Thankfully, there are a multitude of quality resources available for NJ educators to draw upon to develop lesson plans for Women’s History Month this March.
 Complete lesson plans are also at your fingertips from multiple sources.

-The staff here at NJ Teachers’ Lounge recommends these 7 ideas to get you started.
+The staff here at NJ Teachers’ Lounge recommends these 7 ways to celebrate women’s history month in the classroom and some ideas to get you started.
 Enjoy!

 1. Stop at One of the Sights Along the New Jersey Women’s Heritage Trail